 Let’s get to know each other, this is my story:

 My name is Mia.
-I’m an individual and couples/relational therapist (LMFTA #MG61361423) in Seattle, WA.
-In hopes that you feel comfortable working with me before we work together, it’s essential for me that you know a little about me before we begin.
-Having been client of therapy myself, I realize how awkward and weird it can feel to open up to someone that you don’t know.
+I’m an individual and couples/relational therapist (LMFTA #MG61361423) based in Washington state in the Seattle area.
+In hopes that you feel comfortable to meet and work with me before we start journeying together.
+It’s essential for me that you know a little about me before we begin.
+Having been client of therapy myself, I can empathize how awkward and weird it can feel to open up to someone that you don’t know.
 Asking to share vulnerable parts of yourself and your life can be overwhelming.
 In an effort to eliminate some of the discomfort of the process, here’s a bit about me:

-I was born and spent the first few years of my life in Hawaii, where my first experiences of being in community with others, neighbors, and extended family members were formed.
-I later moved to Seattle area and rooted myself here.
+I was born and spent the first few years of my life in the Kingdom of Hawaii, where my first experiences of being in community with others, neighbors, and extended family members were formed.
+I had many aunties, uncles, cousins and neighbors around to care for me and play with.
+That’s where I first learned what community looked like.

 I started my own therapy journey after I experienced a crisis in my life, and have since been with several different therapists over the years for different reasons.
-I learned that a good fit, and feeling comfrortable, with your therapist is important.
-I was taught how to be vulnerable with other people, and most of all, with myself.
+I learned that a good fit, and feeling comfortable, with your therapist is important.
+I learned how to be vulnerable with other people, and most of all, with myself.

-I’m inspired by the experience of being human (with both its ups and downs, and nonlinear trajectory) and human connection.
+I’m inspired by our human experience (with its ups and downs, emotions, and curveballs/nonlinear trajectory) and human connection.
 I deeply appreciate creativity and self expression.
-I love it most in the art forms music, theatre, paintings, and written word, like poetry.
+I love it most in the art forms first and foremost through music, theatre, paintings, and written word, like poetry.

 I love this work, and being in connection and relationship with people.
 The opportunity to be with you as part of your healing journey is sacred.
 I don’t take my clients opening up to me and trusting me with intimate details of their lives, and relationships, lightly.
 I am happy to be here with you for however long our paths intertwine.